unionai/unionai-docs/README.md

 Note also that the `sitemap.json` file is used to automatically generate `toctree` directives in the intermediate Sphinx Markdown, so you must not add your own `toctree` directives.
-The `sitemap.json` defines the hierarchy of the pages.
+The `sitemap.json` is the single source that defines the hierarchy of the pages.

 ### Controlling content at the block level